Trump officials slam Zelenskyy, as Western leaders rally around Ukraine

 That same official claimed the Ukrainian delegation began “begging” to sign the deal after being told to leave the White House.

-Zelenskyy took to X soon after the meeting to thank Trump, the “Congress, and the American people”.
+Zelenskyy took to X soon after the meeting to thank Trump, “Congress, and the American people”.

 “Ukraine needs just and lasting peace, and we are working exactly for that,” he wrote.